CHAPTER 85. GENERAL PROVISIONS

 Petition—A formal pleading filed by the Office of Disciplinary Counsel with the Board requesting action by the Board under the Disciplinary Rules, the Enforcement Rules or these rules.

-Practice of law—Includes the provision of legal services as a foreign legal consultant or military attorney, or pursuant to a Limited In-House Corporate Counsel License.
+Practice of law—Includes the provision of legal services as a foreign legal consultant, military attorney, attorney spouse of an active-duty service member, attorney participant in defender or legal services programs, or pursuant to a Limited In-House Corporate Counsel License.

 Proof of service—A certificate of service complying with § 89.26 (relating to form of certificate of service).